-Provide the estimated overall number of people (members of the public and professionals) to be served by the funded project.
-The applicant is required to itemize separately the education, navigation, and clinical activities/services, with estimates, that led to the calculation of the overall estimates provided.
-Refer to the appendix for definitions.
+Provide the estimated overall number of services delivered to individuals by the funded project.
+The applicant is required to itemize separately the education, navigation, and clinical activities/services, with estimates, that led to the calculation of the overall estimate provided.
+Refer to Appendix A for definitions.